alexbfree/thesis/src/chapter-7.md

 ### Approach 2 to Improving HDR: Building the Human-centric Future{#approach-2}

+[TODO diagram
+FRAME AS DIAGRAM
+Building new designs (reaching into understanding, LITREF data enabled design and Human values) Delivering new structural capabilities.
+Enabling new individual and collective perspectives.
+]

 The approach to HDR reform presented in this section focuses on the gaps in individual data interaction capability that exist today.
 The objective here is to design and build proofs of concept for **novel human-centric information systems that can deliver people new capabilities over their data**.
 In this approach, the focus is more introspective than Approach 1: it is about how the individual can improve their relationship with data in the context of their own digital life.
 The bulk of this section describes **specific design ideas** developed by myself and colleagues at BBC R&D during my 2020-2021 research internship on the Cornmarket project.
 As established in [Insight 2](#insight-2), one of the most promising models for giving people a new and improved relationship with their data is to create a place where one’s scattered [@abiteboul2015] personal data can be stored and aggregated in one place [@jones2011pim], and based on [Insight 3](#insight-3), that place should offer individuals the means to use their life and ecosystem information as a material they can explore, examine or repurpose as they see fit.
-This leads to the vision of a Personal Data Store [[2.3.4](#2.3.4)] into which one can unify the data from the different parts of your digital life, and meet public demand for _"control over your data"_ [@teevan2001; @hartman2020].
+This leads to the vision of a Personal Data Store [[2.3.4](#2.3.4)] or into which one can unify the data from the different parts of your digital life (as depicted in the AllOfMe vision video [@yt2008allofme]), and meet public demand for _"control over your data"_ [@teevan2001; @hartman2020].
 The Cornmarket R&D project therefore sought to develop a human-centred (ie. non-commercial) PDS proof of concept, as conceptualised in Figure X.

 ![Figure X: A conceptual model for a Personal Data Store system that I developed for the BBC Cornmarket project](./src/figs/figX-conceptual-PDS.png)

-#### Modelling Data as Life Information{#7.4.3-life-information .unnumbered}
+#### Designing a Life Interface: Transforming Data into Life Information{#7.4.3-life-information .unnumbered}

 The first challenge in designing such as a system is to consider what data will be stored, and how it might be represented.
 At a high level, I identified a number of different types of data that a user might wish to store in a PDS: